 Why Make Your Own Bug Bite Relief Sticks?

 Being outside is good for your health and your soul but we share the world with other living things.
 Perhaps, we get a bit to close to a foraging bee, fire ants, rub elbows with some chiggers or even discover a wasp nest!
 Sometimes, stings or mosquito bites just happen.

 There are many commercial products that help keep biting insects away.
-But, they don’t always work.
-At some time during the season, you are likely to need a beeswax bug bite stick.
-Why not make your own?
+But, they don’t always work and who knows the danger of the chemicals they contain?

-Beeswax acts as a humectant (it attracts water) and it forms a protective layer on your skin.
-These properties make it a great soother for any skin irritations.
+Beeswax: Beeswax acts as a humectant (it attracts water) and it forms a protective layer on your sensitive skin.

 Beeswax is available to purchase in pastilles that are already cleaned and very easy to measure and melt.

-However, you may be lucky enough to have your own beehives or know a local beekeeper from whom you can purchase raw beeswax.
+However, you may be lucky enough to be a beekeeper with your own beehives or know a local beekeeper from whom you can purchase raw wax.

 Beeswax has a low melting point of about 147°F which makes it a great crafting wax to work with.
 However, it is flammable if heated to the flashpoint of 204.4 °C (400 °F).

 Some people gently melt it in the microwave but that is not my recommendation.
 The safest way to melt your beeswax is using a double boiler method.